 Western New York Prevention Resource Center (WNY PRC)

 Is one of six regional centers throughout New York State.
-Located at Genesee Orleans Council on Alcoholism and Substance Abuse (GCASA), the WNY PRC is an initiative of the NYS Office of Alcoholism and Substance Abuse Service (OASAS).
+Located at Genesee Orleans Council on Alcoholism and Substance Abuse (GCASA), the WNY PRC is an initiative of the NYS Office of Addiction Services and Supports (OASAS).
 The WNY PRC collaborates with community stakeholders in the development of new coalitions and supports established community coalitions as they work to reduce the use and abuse of alcohol, tobacco, and other drugs.
 Additionally, the center provides technical assistance and training to communities and coalition partners, while supporting partnerships between prevention providers, schools, and community groups.

 The WNY PRC encourages the Strategic Prevention Framework (SPF), which is a public health, outcome-based prevention approach.
 This seven-phase approach help coalitions move towards the goal of reducing substance abuse, risky behaviors and consequences in their communities.